scribusproject/scribus-translations/README.md

 ## Tracking correct Translations
 Organizing Transifex vs. SVN
-_Language that are checked can be safely added in to SVN_
+_Language that are checked need to be inspected before adding to SVN_

 - [ ] Basque
 - [ ] French